 I am an undergraduate student at the University of British Columbia studying nutrition within the context of food security and environmental sustainability.
 I first participated in the YRE program in 2015 with an article on my school's waste management solutions.
 Thanks to YRE, I most recently had the opportunity to attend the United Nations Climate Change Conference as a young journalist last November 2017.
 I hope to further improve my journalism skills and to learn of skills for effective changemaking surrounding the Sustainable Development Goals.
 Ultimately, I hope to strengthen my network through meeting other like-minded leaders in the field of Sustainable Development.

 My name is Anastasia and I live in Athens.
 I am a Phd Candidate in International Law and Environmental Governance at Panteion University of Social and Political Sciences.
 I used to work as a journalist.
 I am a SDG enthusiast, thus, I believe that they are a breakthrough on how people around the world, can understand the concept of sustainable development.
-I have created Organization Earth, a Greek NGO.
+I have created an awareness campaign #Citizens4GlobalGoals for Organization Earth, a Greek NGO, after my participation at COP21 in Paris.
 Since 2016 I am a researcher at European Center of Environmental Research and Training in the field of 2030 Agenda.
 I am looking forward to exchanging ideas and practices on education for sustainable development with other enthusiasts from all over the world.
 I am also interested in enhancing my communication skills, critical analysis and leadership skills.

 Anne-Sophie Thill, France Student